KevinSupertramp/dArena/README.md

 dArena
 ======

-Dofus Arena 2.01 Beta emulator
+Dofus Arena 2.06 Beta emulator writtent in C++ with the Qt Library.